 - 2 tbsp brown sugar packed

-- ¾ cup vegan butter melted
+- ¾ cup vegan butter softened (block butter is best)

-- ¼ cup almond milk
+- ¼ cup plant based milk

 - 1 tsp vanilla

-- Roll the dough into a ball and either wrap in plastic wrap or a place in a reusable bag and place in the fridge for one hour.
+- Roll the dough into a ball and wrap in plastic wrap or a place in a reusable bag and place in the fridge for one hour.

 - Once the hour is up, preheat the oven to 325 degrees F. Place parchment paper on a baking sheet, or grease a baking sheet.

-- Once you are unable to cut your dough any further, roll it into a ball and re-roll it out, then cut your cookie shapes again.
+- Once you are unable to cut your dough any further, roll it into back into a ball and re-roll it out, then cut your cookie shapes again.
 You may need to add more flour to the surface.Continue to do so until you have used all of the dough.
 If you are using sprinkles or colored sugar, sprinkle it on top and lightly press it in.